gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 ```

   If you see something similar to this...
 Yay!
-You are getting real-time position fixes with your open source software-defined GPS receiver! :smile:
+You are getting real-time position fixes with your open source software-defined GPS receiver!
   {: .notice--success}

   **Important:** In order to get well-formatted GeoJSON, KML and RINEX files, always terminate ```gnss-sdr``` execution by pressing key '`q`' and then key '`ENTER`'.
 Those files will be automatically deleted if no position fix have been obtained during the execution of the software receiver.
   {: .notice--warning}

 Always stop the execution of GNSS-SDR by pressing key '`q`'  and then key '`ENTER`' (_not_ at the same time, first '`q`' and then '`ENTER`'):